AlexLoitzl/rapid-blur/README.md

 swaylock $args "$@"
 ```

-It may be advisable to do some scaling for 4k displays
+It may be advisable to do some scaling for 4k displays to speed up the blur
 The calls to imagemagick take the longest time, moving the image handling into the c code is the next TODO